nrblqsh/MAD_MyTeleClinic/README.md

 ## Database Integration

-As mentioned, we used phpMyAdmin as our project database.
+As mentioned, we used MySQL as our project database.
 While OneSignal is used to push notification to other user.
 Here are the table structure for our database :

 #### patient